 Size really does matter.
-And when it comes to weddings, small intimate destination weddings may actually be better.
+And when it comes to weddings, an elopement in Greece, a small intimate destination wedding in the Greek Islands may actually be better.

 Small and intimate destination weddings

 When it comes to wedding celebrations, many of our couples agree: size matters.
 Fewer people can mean a more personal and intimate celebration.
 There is more time for the bride and groom to spend with their guests, the families really get to know one another, and everyone contributes to the event in his or her own way.
 Intimate celebrations, it seems, have certain advantages.
 Here, are the facts behind small wedding celebrations.

 You can eliminate lots of griping from de-listed guests if your wedding is taking place very far away.
 Consider a wonderful celebration in the Greek Islands.
 Use the small number of your nearest and dearest to your advantage: stay at a small hotel on the beach.
 Stretching the festivities out to three or four days of cruising, brunching, and partying all adds up to a fabulous destination wedding, and a chance to really bond with your guests.